mahajanankit/Data_Analysis_with_Python/final project/Readme.md

 ## Instructions to download data
 Get the data from the following link - https://www.irs.gov/uac/soi-tax-stats-individual-income-tax-statistics-zip-code-data-soi get the data for 2009-2014. thefiles would be aggregation files from the link.
-Please place the downloaded files in root/final projet/data/raw data/IRS/
+Please place the downloaded files in: </br>root/final projet/data/raw data/IRS/

 Analysis 1: Problem: Growth of percapita income of states.</br>